Rear Admiral Sumner Shapiro Scholarship Program

 The Rear Admiral Sumner Shapiro Scholarship Program awards scholarships to dependent children (under 24 years of age) of regular and reserve Navy, Marine Corps, and Coast Guard officer and enlisted intelligence personnel.
 The scholarship program also includes one specifically for active duty USN, USMC, and USCG enlisted personnel serving in intelligence-related assignments.

-NIP is proud to offer these six individual $5000 scholarships:
+NIP is proud to offer these seven individual $5000 scholarships:

 • Vice Admiral Donald D. Engen Scholarship